cloudberrydb/cloudberrydb-site/docs/db-utilities/db-util-gpstate.md

 **`-B parallel_processes`**

 The number of segments to check in parallel.
-If not specified, the utility will start up to 60 parallel processes depending on how many segment instances it needs to check.
+You are expected to specify a number following this option, for example, `gpstate -B 3`.

 **`-c (show primary to mirror mappings)`**